 The Art of Dining: Food Culture in the Islamic World is organized by the Los Angeles County Museum of Art.

-Additional support is provided by the Friends of Asian Arts and Cultures.
+At the Detroit Institute of Arts, the exhibition is generously supported by the Friends of Asian Arts and Cultures.

 The Art of Dining: Food Culture in the Islamic World has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.